-When he was walking me through the architecture ideas (in other words, a draft version) he was explaining why he needed this and that here and there through Quality Attributes – a concept well defined in ISO 25010.
+When he was walking me through the architecture ideas (in other words, a draft version), he was explaining why he needed this feature and that feature here and there through quality attributes – a concept well defined in ISO 25010.

-The full list of quality attributes is now all over the internet.
-So now, when defining a QA strategy for any of our projects, I recommend reviewing this list again and asking a question – is that important for my product now?
-In most cases, your answer will be YES for functionality and UI/usability.
+The full list of quality attributes is now available all over the Internet.
+So now, when defining a QA strategy for any of our projects, I recommend reviewing this list again and asking a question: is that important for my product now?
+In most cases, your answer will be YES in terms of functionality and UI/usability.
 That’s why you’ll plan functional, UI, compatibility, and usability tests.

 Compatibility is the one that is often overlooked.

-Always remember that you cannot make your audience use the same browser or smartphone as you.
+Always remember that you cannot make your audience use the same browser or smartphone that you do.
 You have to accept their choice and support whatever they like.

-Let’s say you develop an internal accounting solution for your CFO and two or three other analysts or accountants.
+Let’s say you develop an internal accounting solution for your CFO and two to three other analysts or accountants.

 Security is another big topic.
 Do you store personal information (like SSN and DOB) or your customers’ credit card details?
 Oh yeah, security testing is a must.

-And believe me, you’d rather be HIPAA, FDA, PCI-DSS, and whatever else compliant than go to court against your customers.
+And believe me, you’d rather be compliant with HIPAA, FDA, PCI-DSS, and other regulations than go to court against your customers.

-To test or not to test isn’t a question in this digital age of ours.
-Now the focus has shifted towards choosing the right testing strategy that will meet the requirements of the software developed, end users, and business stakeholders.
+To test or not to test isn’t a question in our digital age.
+Now the focus has shifted toward choosing the right testing strategy that will meet the requirements of the software developed, end-users, and business stakeholders.